Know these essential knots and learn an invaluable survival skill you can use for life!

 With this knot, you can adjust it to suit lines that are under tension.
 This type of knot comes in handy when you need to adjust the length of a line from time to time.
 You can also use this as an alternative when securing your tent ropes or when climbing a tree.

 40. Chain Hitch

 You can use this type of knot when connecting a rope to an object that is cylindrical in shape.
 This is the same as a marline hitch.
-Also you can achieve this knot by forming successive knots in the style of a Clove hitch.
+You can also achieve this knot by forming successive essential knots in the style of a clove hitch.